SastaRasta/sastarasta-genai/README.md

     - mode_of_transport: The transport used to travel around the destination location (String)
     - accomodation: The type of lodging where the travel group is staying (String)
     - activities: List of activities planned for the trip (List of Strings)
     - day_wise_plan: A JSON where key is the day number and value is another JSON in which key is a tuple of 2 integers that represent time and the value is the name of the activity.
-The first value in tuple is activity start time and second value is end time (JSON of Integer key and JSON value of Integer tuple of size 2 for ke and String as value)
+The first value in tuple is activity start time and second value is end time (JSON of Integer key and JSON value of Integer tuple of size 2 for key and String as value)
     - extra_information: Extra information for adding context to trip planning for nuanced details (String)